intershop/intershop-pwa/docs/guides/getting-started.md

 Deployments are generated to the _dist_ folder of the project.

-Use `npm run build` to generate the preferred Angular Universal enabled version.
+Use `npm run build` to generate an Angular Universal enabled version.
 On the server the _dist/server.js_ script has to be executed with `node`.

 Alternatively, you can use `ng build --prod` to get an application using browser rendering.